 The mechanical properties of alloys are determined by both the chemical composition and the microstructure.
 Metallography aims to identify microstructural phases, estimating the volume fraction of each phase, assessing the grain size, and discovering defects or irregularities.

 To assess the microstructure of an alloy, a cross-section is systematically prepared by rough grinding, fine grinding, polishing and etching.
 Mounting in a resin is used for the preparation of small sections.
 A non-destructive approach can be adopted by replicating the surface microstructure using acetate sheet or a bespoke medium.

 Examination is performed using binocular microscopes (5x to 25x magnification), light optical microscope (50x to 1000x magnification), or scanning electron microscopes SEM/EDX (50x to more than 10000x magnification).

 Metallography is routinely used in quality control and is indispensable in conducting failure examinations and reverse engineering.
-Together with hardness testing, metallography can indicate the effectiveness of thermal-mechanical treatment or welding processes and the accuracy of heat treatment processes.
+Together with hardness testing and microhardness testing, metallography can indicate the effectiveness of thermal-mechanical treatment or welding processes and the accuracy of heat treatment processes.